SoorajModi/Outreach_Challenges/Challenge_5/Challenge_5.md

 # Challenge 5: Rock, Paper Scissors!

+The Gaming Club needs a new game for their weekly meetup.
+Theyre looking for a student to design a game of Rock Paper Scissors.

 For this challenge, program a game of rock, paper scissors between a user and the CPU.
 The computer should make its choice randomly.
-The program should compare the user's choice, with the computer's choice, and decide a winner or if it is a draw.
+The program should compare the user's choice, with the computer's choice, and decide a winner or if the game is a draw.

 The program should continue indefinitely until a winner is decided.

 ## Sample Input/Output